artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/README.md

 ## Input
 ### Configuration file
 Input all necessary files into configuration file “config.yaml”:
-+ lnc: - known LncRNA sequences of studied organisms.
++ lnc: - known LncRNA sequences of studied organisms in FASTA format.
-+ cds: - known CDS (coding) sequences of studied organisms.
++ cds: - known CDS (coding) sequences of studied organisms in FASTA format.
-+ model: - pipeline check if model (lncFinder) for this organism already exist and use it, if it's not, pipeline will create new one (in output folder)
++ model: - pipeline check if model (lncFinder) for this organism already exist and use it, if it's not, pipeline will create new one (in output folder).
+Model that exist represented in [Models](#models).
-+ sequence: - sequences that need to study
++ sequence: - sequences that need to study in FASTA format
 + structure: - need to choose use secondary structure in model building or not.
 Choose between DNA or SS (secondary structure).
 + gmap:
-  + gff_reference: - gff file of reference genome.
+  + gff_reference: - reference genome annotation in GFF format.
-  + reference: - reference genome in fasta format.
+  + reference: - reference genome in FASTA format.
   + out: - output file.
 + gff: - gff file of reference genome.
 + diamond: - alignment of lncRNA on proteine database (recomendent to run after main pipeline)
   + option: - "on" (activate alignment step) or "off" (deactivate alignment step)
-  + database: - proteine database.
+  + database: - proteine database in FASTA format.
-  + query: - lncRNA
+  + query: - lncRNA transcripts in FASTA format.
   + out: - output file in outfmt6 format.
 +tissue:
-  + organism: - choose between organisms in "Tissue analysis" or input your organism.
+  + organism: - choose between organisms in [Tissue analysis](#tissue-analysis) or input your organism.
 ### Folders
 #### data/input
 Contain: